Master Corporal Byron Greff, a Canadian, was killed

 Stanikzai said the vehicle used in the attack appeared to be a red Toyota Corolla packed with a significant amount of explosives.

-It was unclear how many people were wounded, said Sediq Sediqqi, a spokesman for the Interior Ministry.
+It was unclear how many people were wounded, said Sediq Sediqqi, an Interior Ministry spokesman.

 The U.S. Embassy in Kabul expressed condolences to families and said it will continue the victims’ “dedicated work on behalf of peace in this country and region.”